Rebozo: Description and use of garment

 A rebozo is a long straight piece of cloth which looks like a cross between a scarf and a shawl.
 Like ponchos, huipils and sarapes they are classic Mexican garments made of straight, mostly uncut cloth, but rebozos have their own characteristics.
-It is classically a woman's garment, traditionally hand woven, distinguished by complicated finger woven fringes called rapacejos.
+It is classically a woman's garment, traditionally hand woven, distinguished by complicated fingerwoven fringes called rapacejos.
 The wearing of the rebozo is said to make the movement of a woman more graceful.
 The wearing of a rebozo by many women is a sign of Mexican heritage, and for that reason, sales of the garment can double before Mexican Independence Day on September 16.
 Because of the nature of the garment, especially the fringes, they should be hand washed.
 The dye may or may not be colorfast so mild soap should be used.

 While all rebozos are rectangular woven cloth with fringes, there is significant variation within these constraints.
 There are three classes of rebozos.
-Traditional ones have a design created with the ikat dying technique and come in various set patterns.
+Traditional ones have a design created with the ikat dyeing technique and come in various set patterns.
 Regional rebozos are more colorful and their origins can be identified, especially those from Oaxaca, Chiapas and Guerrero.
 Contemporary rebozos experiment with non-traditional fibres and designs.
-Sizes vary with lengths varying anywhere from 1.5 to about 3.5 meters long.
+Sizes vary with lengths anywhere from 1.5 to about 3.5 meters long.
 Most Mexican rebozos are made from cotton, wool, silk or rayon.
 The type of fibre used is the main factor in determining a price of a piece which can vary from a couple hundred pesos to thousands of pesos, with fine pure silk pieces being the most expensive.
 The finest silk rebozos can be passed through a wedding ring.